The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 6.
 The officers of the Joint Council shall be the regularly elected officers of the Local Union.

 Section 7.
-It shall be the duty of each member of the Joint Council to fulfill her/his various duties faithfully as provided in the Constitution of the International Union, UAW and Local Union Bylaws, and in implementation of Campus Unit and Local Union plans.
+It shall be the duty of each member of the Joint Council to fulfill their various duties faithfully as provided in the Constitution of the International Union, UAW and Local Union Bylaws, and in implementation of Campus Unit and Local Union plans.

 Section 8.
 The Joint Council shall call a regular quarterly meeting in October, January, April, and July at a location to be determined by the Joint Council at the previous meeting and posted on the Local Union website.